 USMC boot camp taught me many things… little life hacks, entertaining stories, and lessons that have persisted long after my contract ended, that will stick with me to the grave.
 Many have had a great role in who I am and how I handle life's daily bump and grind.
-Inspired by@anarcho-andrei’s “Confessions of an Airborne Dedicated Individual Combat Killer (ADICK)” series, I decided to create my own series of shorts about things I learned in the USMC that may be of value to everyone.
+Inspired [email protected]’s “Confessions of an Airborne Dedicated Individual Combat Killer (ADICK)” series, I decided to create my own series of shorts about things I learned in the USMC that may be of value to everyone.
 Enjoy!

 “Mostly it is loss which teaches us about the worth of things.” - Arthur Schopenhauer

 It's true you don’t value anything you didn’t have to work for, and equally true that you don’t know the value of something until it is denied.
 In USMC boot camp you are denied many things (nearly all things) and you find out what is most important to you, and what you can get by without.

 Someone once said “It's amazing what a man can get used to” and for the most part this is true.
 You can adjust to any amount of physical exercise, you can adjust to verbal or physical abuse, you can adjust to being rich or being poor, you can adjust to being in a relationship or being alone.
 However, there are two things I’ve learned in my experience that you cannot get used to.
 You can’t get used to a lack of sleep, and you can’t get used to a lack of food.